napolitanj/Library/Readme.md

 LIVE DEMO: https://napolitanj.github.io/Library/

-Library

 This application is for The Odin Project's "Library" Project.

-My goal with this project is to demonstrate and develop understanding of objects and object constructors.
+This project demonstrates use of JSON, objects and object constructors.

 --------------------
 How to use this app: